-Facing pressure from moderate Senate Democrats, President Joe Biden has agreed to narrow eligibility limits for a third round of $1,400 stimulus checks.
-This means that the new Senate proposal could exclude individual taxpayers earning over $80,000 and joint filers making over $160,000 from getting a stimulus payment.
-Let’s break down what the American Rescue Plan could mean for you – who is eligible for the third stimulus check, how it will be calculated, and how soon you will get it.
+The IRS has already sent out more than 156 million third stimulus checks, worth approximately $372 billion.
+President Joe Biden’s American Rescue Plan pays individual taxpayers earning less than $80,000 a maximum of $1,400 and couples making under $160,000 up to $2,800.
+Let’s break down what this means for you – who is eligible for the third stimulus payment, how it is calculated, and how soon you will get it.
 (Note: This is a developing story, and we will continue to update the article as more information becomes available.)

 If you do not have to spend your stimulus check on immediate needs, consider working with a financial advisor to strategize how best to use or invest this money.

 When Will I Get My Check and How Can I Track It?

 The IRS paid out a fourth batch of third stimulus checks on April 14.
 This adds up to more than 156 million payments delivered, and totals approximately $372 billion since the third round of checks started going out in mid-March.

 Biden had vowed on March 15 to deliver 100 million stimulus checks to taxpayers in 10 days.
 Millions of Americans started getting the first wave of payments via direct deposit two days after his pledge.
 And by March 24, approximately 127 million payments worth roughly $325 billion had already been paid out.

 The fourth batch of stimulus checks also included “additional ongoing supplemental payments” for taxpayers, which are commonly referred to as “plus-ups.”
 You could qualify for a new or larger payment if you got a stimulus check in March based on your 2019 tax return and a recently-filed 2020 tax return makes you eligible for more money.
 The agency says that over one million plus-ups worth more than $2 billion were paid out in this batch.